-The Portland Plateau hike is a great place to come for a relaxing walk, and it’s definitely one of the best things to do in Weymouth if you’re looking to escape the hustle and bustle of town.
+The Portland Plateau hike is a great place to come for a relaxing walk, and it’s definitely one of the best things to do in Weymouth for families if you’re looking to escape the hustle and bustle of town.

 How To Get Here: Isle of Portland

 Need inspiration for your next UK adventure?
 Check out my other city travel guides…

 - 19 Top Things To Do In Milton Keynes, UK